 Q: How to create a Smart Magnet Rig?

-A: Start by creating a Node-based representation in the SMR panel, then tag each of the Symbol instances of the character build with SMR info (metadata).
+- Manually by creating a Node-based representation in the SMR panel and tagging each of the Symbol instances of the character build with SMR info (metadata)

 Q: Can I have more than one SM Rig per character?